Ebazhanov/linkedin-skill-assessments-quizzes/autocad/autocad-quiz.md

 - [ ] DWFS
 - [ ] DWS

 #### Q85.
-With default setting in place, double-clicking the mouse wheel invokes which AutoCAD command?
+With the default setting in place, double-clicking the mouse wheel invokes which AutoCAD command?

 - [ ] Zoom Previous
 - [ ] Zoom Windows